 - The Fire Stick 4K is only designed for streaming from the major services, but it does this well and lets you access everything in full 4K

 - It also has intuitive voice control and integrates with the Amazon Alexa smart home system

 How exactly you install the update will again depend on the type of Android TV box you have, and instructions should be available on the manufacturer’s website.

 But, as a general step-by-step guide:

-- Locate and download the new version of firmware.
+- Locate and download the new version of the firmware.

 - After you have completed the above steps, open your TV box in recovery mode.
 You may be able to do this through your settings menu or using the pinhole button on the back of your box.
 Consult your manual.

-- When you reboot the system in recovery mode, you will be given an option to apply updates off the storage device you inserted into your box.
+- When you reboot the system in recovery mode, you will be given the option to apply updates off the storage device you inserted into your box.